Be Fit. Be Well. Be…A Core Powerhouse.

 How often should I practice Pilates each week?

 Because we are working to support neuromuscular patterning, MOVE recommends practicing Pilates 3 times per week to see the most rapid change in your body.
 However, we recognize that time, finances and other barriers can prevent this.
-We’ll work with you to customize a plan that meet all of your needs.
+We’ll work with you to customize a plan that

 How long do I need to practice Pilates to notice changes in my body?